Lightnet/bunpreact/README.md

   Using the preact component class since browser only support js module as it need to transpiler for to load and read for browser javascript to understand to render the html elements.

   Note this is test build.
+Still leanring.

 ## Features:
 - Bun serve